Regulations for Crypto license in Lithuania

 Annual Tax Returns

-Cryptocurrency companies must file annual corporate tax returns with the Lithuanian State Tax Inspectorate (STI).
-The deadline for submission is the 15th day of the sixth month following the end of the tax year.
+Crypto businesses must submit annual corporate tax returns to the Lithuanian State Tax Inspectorate (STI) by the 15th day of the sixth month following the fiscal year-end.
+Comprehensive transaction records must be maintained and readily available for tax audits.

 VAT Returns